ssaunier/round_robin_tournament/README.md

 "in which each contestant meets all other contestants in turn", or if you have a classroom of students and want them to work in pairs, but with a different partner every day.

+## Upgrade

+If you upgrade from version `0.0.1` to `0.1.0`, the tournament rotation has been reversed, which brings **stability** on first day pairs for a growing number for participants.

 ## Installation

 Add this line to your application's Gemfile: